mrocklin/blog/_posts/work/2017-02-07-dask-sklearn-simple.md

   from dklearn.pipeline import Pipeline
 ```

+However, neither of these techniques are perfect.
+These are the easiest things
+to try, but not always the best solutions.
+This blogpost focuses on
+low-hanging fruit.

 Joblib
 ------

 Scikit-Learn already parallelizes across a multi-core CPU using
-[Joblib](https://pythonhosted.org/joblib/) a simple but powerful and mature
+[Joblib](https://pythonhosted.org/joblib/), a simple but powerful and mature
 library that provides an extensible map operation.
 Here is a simple example of
-using Joblib on its own (without sklearn):
+using Joblib on its own without sklearn:

 ```python
 # Sequential code